IBM/watson-discovery-news/doc/promises-over-callback.md

 ## Promises and bluebird to the Rescue

-To fix this antipattern, we can use Javascript Promises along with a library called [bluebird](http://bluebirdjs.com/) which provides higher level abstraction around promises.
-The library is great in that it provides us with ability to wait on multiple promises before firing a callback or helps us wrap callback based API's that get passed error and success response as arguments into Promises that we can chain instead.
-Below is the same code as above but it wraps some of the functions in the Discovery API to return promises instead using the `promisify` factory method.
+To fix this anti-pattern, we can use Javascript Promises along with a library called [bluebird](http://bluebirdjs.com/) which provides a higher level of abstraction around promises.
+The library is great in that it provides us with ability to wait on multiple promises before firing a callback, or helps us wrap callback based API's that get passed error and success response as arguments into Promises that can be chain instead.
+Below is the same code as above but it wraps some of the functions in the Discovery API to return promises using the `promisify` factory method.

 ```js
 const DiscoveryV1 = require('watson-developer-cloud/discovery/v1');